Loading...

 Portion Control

-Reduce the portion size of chicken shawarma and french fries to limit carbohydrate intake and minimize glucose spikes.
+Reduce the portion size of chicken shawarma and French fries to limit the intake of carbohydrates and sugars that contribute to glucose spikes.

-Include healthy fats like avocado or a small amount of nuts, which can help stabilize blood sugar levels.
+Add healthy fats such as avocado or a small amount of olive oil.
+These help to slow digestion and stabilize blood sugar levels.

 Eat Slowly